Feasibility of a trapped atom interferometer with accelerating optical traps: Introduction

 \section{Introduction}

-Atom interferometers can be used for diverse applications, ranging from the exploration of fundamental aspects of physics, such as verifying theoretical predictions, to employment as a measurement device, for instance, an accelerometer~[\onlinecite{JakeAcceler}].
-More concretely, they can be used to extract the values of fundamental constants, such as $g$~[\onlinecite{AtomInterExpHolger}], detect dark matter~[\onlinecite{DarkMatterInter}] and gravitational waves~[\onlinecite{Miga}], and test theories of gravity~[\onlinecite{PRXQuantum.2.030330}].
-Signals can be obtained from volcanoes and earthquakes~[\onlinecite{VolcanoInter,MobAtomInter}], and variations in the Earth's gravitational field, resulting from melting ice, can be measured in order to understand climate change~[\onlinecite{ClimateInterESA}].
-The structures of planetary bodies can be investigated and spacecraft navigation improved~[\onlinecite{InterNASA,NASAgradiometer,NASAinterInSpace,BECinSpace}].
+Atom interferometers can be used for diverse applications, ranging from the exploration of fundamental aspects of physics, such as verifying theoretical predictions, to employment as a measurement device, for instance, an accelerometer or in rotation sensing~\cite{JakeAcceler,RotSensWaveguide,RotSens1,RotSens2}.
+More concretely, they can be used to extract the values of field parameters, such as the acceleration of free fall $g$~\cite{AtomInterExpHolger}, detect dark matter~\cite{DarkMatterInter} and gravitational waves~\cite{Miga}, and test theories of gravity~\cite{PRXQuantum.2.030330}.
+Signals can be obtained from volcanoes and earthquakes~\cite{VolcanoInter,MobAtomInter}, and variations in the Earth's gravitational field, resulting from melting ice, can be measured in order to understand climate change~\cite{ClimateInterESA}.
+The structures of planetary bodies can be investigated and spacecraft navigation improved~\cite{InterNASA,NASAgradiometer,NASAinterInSpace,BECinSpace}.

-In practice, atom interferometers benefit from both longer free evolution periods and further distance between the atoms, i.e., from a larger total space-time area enclosed.
-However, for high-bandwidth applications, the total time evolution is limited due to the need to observe rapid changes, such as in inertial platforms.
-Thus, the community has developed a series of techniques for rapidly accelerating atoms in interferometers to create a large distance in a fixed time~[\onlinecite{102hk,BlochOscillInterFast}].
-There have also been proposals for translating atoms in a trapping potential in the middle of the interferometer sequence~[\onlinecite{EnnoGravRedShift,TractorAtomInter,TractorAtomInterPrinciples}].
+Since the measured phase of an atom interferometer is proportional -- and the sensitivity of the interferometer inversely proportional -- to the total space-time area enclosed by the interferometry arms, longer free evolution periods and further distance between the arms is beneficial.
+However, for high-bandwidth applications, such as in inertial platforms, the total time evolution has to be limited due to the need to observe rapid changes.
+Thus, there is a necessity to rapidly accelerate atoms in order to create a large distance in a short fixed time.
+Techniques making use of laser pulses to achieve such accelerations have been developed by the community~\cite{102hk,BlochOscillInterFast,141hk}.